 First off, let’s get something out there; if you are looking for a very, very cost efficient way to display your guitars, guitar hangers may not be for you.
 While they aren’t very expensive, looking for the cheapest of all cheap products when it involves hanging your guitar above the ground is a great way to make sure that your guitar winds up on the ground.

 If you have a hard time parting with money, and are one of those people who feels the need to chase down the cheapest thing possible, this may not be your best bet.
-Also, if the walls in your house aren’t made out of strong materials, or have no available studs, this is definitely not going to be a good idea for you, so you’d do best to steer clear of hanging up your prized instrument.
+Also, if the walls in your house aren’t made out of strong materials, or have no available studs, this is definitely not going to be a good idea for you, so you’d do your best to steer clear of hanging up your prized instrument.

 So if you don’t mind spending an extra ten or fifteen dollars to assure the safety of your instrument and any little children around your house, and you have good sturdy walls or walls with good studs, then you need to do a little research.